Valuing Your Losses And Expenses

 Many people underestimate the true cost of their injuries or losses after they’ve been involved in a car accident or any other kind of accident.
 This is especially true of people who have health insurance that kicked in to pay for some or all of their medical costs.

 At the Law Offices of David G. Smith, we make sure our clients understand all of the compensation they could receive and how they need to document those expenses.
-We handle negotiations for your initial injury claim - we also handle negotiations with your health insurance company if they later want you to pay them back.
+We handle negotiations for your initial injury claim, -and we also handle negotiations with your health insurance company if they later want you to pay them back.

 Did You Know You Could Be Reimbursed?